Lawyers blame ChatGPT for tricking them into citing bogus case law

 The problem was, several of those cases weren't real or involved airlines that didn’t exist.

-Schwartz told Judge P. Kevin Castel he was “operating under a misconception ... that this website was obtaining these cases from some source I did not have access to.”
+Schwartz told U.S. District Judge P. Kevin Castel he was “operating under a misconception ... that this website was obtaining these cases from some source I did not have access to.”

 He said he “failed miserably” at doing follow-up research to ensure the citations were correct.